Student Conduct and Civility

 G. The term "College Administrator" includes any person employed by the College at the director level or above.

-H. The term "Designee" means a person assigned by the Dean of Student Life and Service-Learning to administer the Student Code of Conduct on any Central Piedmont campus.
+H. The term "Designee" means a person assigned by the Vice President for Student Affairs to administer the Student Code of Conduct on any Central Piedmont campus.

 Return to Code of Conduct Outline